For Canada's 151st birthday, here are 151 little-known facts

 Friday, December 29, 2017, 3:32 PM - Despite the fact Canada is 150 years old, the country is much younger than many other nations.

-Still, a lot can happen, and a lot can change, in a century and a half, and Canada has metamorphosed many times over that period.
+Still, a lot can happen, and a lot can change, in a century and a half, and our country has metamorphosed many times over that period.

 As Canada 150 comes to a close, here are 150 things to know about Canada's weather, climate, land, history and people.

 1. Canada’s coldest temperature: -63oC

 Canada’s coldest day on record is also North America’s coldest day.
 And it was terrifyingly cold.

 The small Yukon hamlet of Snag recorded a temperature -62.8° C on 3 February 1947.
 It was so cold, in fact, the joke was that the meteorologists couldn’t toast the new record because their alcohol was frozen at the bottom of their thermometers.

 The frigid air was so still that exhaled breath made a hissing noise, and lingered in the air for several minutes.
 Dogs could be heard barking from kilometres away, and exposed skin froze in less than three minutes.

 2. Hottest temperature: 45oC

 Two communities share the dubious honour of once having been Canada’s hottest-ever places.